apache/logging-log4j2/BUILDING.md

 fine with any version of Maven 3.

 Log4j 2.x uses the Java 9 compiler in addition to the Java version installed in the path.
-This is accomplished by usin Maven's toolchains support.
+This is accomplished by using Maven's toolchains support.
 Log4j 2 provides a sample toolchains XML file in the root folder.
 This may be used by modifying it and installing the file as toolchains.xml in the .m2 folder or by using -t ./toolchains-sample.xml when invoking Maven.